Published: April 16, 2019

 If you've ever watched animals, when they are stressed they will shake.
 They shake a lot and then they feel better.
 If you've seen little kids, what do they do when they're upset?
 They fling themselves on the floor and they kick their arms and legs out and they scream, and then they get up two minutes later and they are fine.
 Kids have what we call a tantrum, to release stress from their bodies.
 It’s actually super smart.

 You don’t need to have a full blown tantrum in order to destress.
 Putting on your favourite music and dancing around shaking your body is also a great fun way to release stress.
 Don’t just take my word for it.
-Give it a go and notice how you feel before and afterwards.
+Give this stress management activity a go and notice how you feel before and afterwards.

 Meditation or listening to guided relaxation audios, has been proven to be incredibly effective in stress management and relaxing the body and mind.